 Psychotherapy is generally the first step when developing a treatment plan for cibophobia.
 Treatments for specific phobias often involve gradual exposure to the dreaded situation, challenging automatic, unhealthy, and harmful thoughts, or treating any underlying trauma that may be related.
 Hypnotherapy can also help address any unconscious issues that may be contributing.

 - Cognitive behavioral therapy (CBT): CBT helps cibophobia by identifying and challenging the automatic negative thoughts related to the fear.
-The idea is that by changing those thoughts, one can regulate their emotions and change their behaviors as a result.
+The idea is that by changing those thoughts, the person can regulate their emotions and change their behaviors as a result.

 - Exposure therapy: Exposure therapy involves slow, strategic exposure to a feared object or event, either in reality or through imagery.
 By exposing someone to their fear in this controlled way, one can become desensitized to the fear and experience a reduction in distress and symptoms.